egunadi/dsci510/README.md

 To filter restaurants by those that serve Indonesian cuisine, all recipe files are merged into a master list of Indonesian recipes.
 This list will have to be further consolidated so variations of the same dish are merged into one.
 For example, "Ayam goreng pedas gila ala Kfc" (spicy fried chicken KFC style) and "Ayam goreng tulang lunak" (soft bone fried chicken) should be consolidated into "Ayam goreng" (fried chicken).
 These generalized Indonesian dishes are what is used to filter the Uber Eats food menu items and their respective restaurants.

-At least two bar plots will be procured, one for the most common dishes orderable and another for the least common.
-To minimize clutter, only five dishes will be shown for each plot.
-For each dish, bar lengths will represent the number of restaurants serving said dish via Uber Eats.
-To emphasize the respective popularity and rarity of these dishes, bars for most common dishes will be sorted in descending order, while those for least common dishes will be sorted in ascending order.
+Two bar plots are procured, one for the most common general dish types orderable and another for the least common.
+To minimize clutter, only five dishes are shown for each plot.
+For each dish, bar lengths represent the number of restaurants serving said dish type via Uber Eats.
+To emphasize the respective popularity and rarity of these dishes, bars for most common dishes are sorted in descending order, while those for least common dishes are sorted in ascending order.

-To engage the audience, restaurants associated with both visualizations will also be listed.
-Both the restaurant name and address will be included so audiences can go and try these dishes if they wish.
-For brevity, each list will be limited to ten items and sorted in descending order based on popularity.
-I also aim to plot their locations on a map, so audiences can easily identify those closest to areas they may be familiar with.
+To engage the audience, restaurants associated with both visualizations are also listed.
+Both the restaurant name and address are included so audiences can go and try these dishes if they wish.
+For brevity, each list is limited to ten items and sorted in descending order based on popularity.

+As a bonus, an analysis is done on which cities have the most Uber Eats restaurants serving Indonesian food.
+An interactive map of one of the top cities, Seattle, is generated showing its restaurant locations.

 ## Running the Project